gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

     $ java -version
     java version "1.7.0_85"
     OpenJDK Runtime Environment (IcedTea 2.6.1) (7u85-2.6.1-5ubuntu0.14.04.1)
-    OpenJDK 64-Bit Server VM (build 24.85-b03, mixed mode)
+    OpenJDK 64-bits Server VM (build 24.85-b03, mixed mode)

 ### Eclipse & CDT

-The oldest Eclipse supported by the plug-ins is Eclipse 4.3 Kepler (CDT 8.3), and the recommended version is 4.5 Mars.
-Do not try to install them on Juno, Indigo, or older versions, since the install will fail.
+The oldest Eclipse supported by the plug-ins is Eclipse 4.4 Luna SR2 (CDT 8.6), and the recommended version is 4.5 Mars.
+Do not try to install them on Kepler, Juno, Indigo, or older versions, since the install will fail.

-Go to the [Eclipse download site](http://www.eclipse.org/downloads/) and get the **Eclipse IDE for C/C++ Developers** archive appropriate for your platform, preferably the 64-bit version.
+Go to the [Eclipse download site](http://www.eclipse.org/downloads/) and get the **Eclipse IDE for C/C++ Developers** archive appropriate for your platform, preferably the 64-bits version.

 Eclipse does not need an installer, Eclipse is distributed as a plain archive.
 To install Eclipse, simply unpack the archive at a place of your choice and start using it.